jamiljami/inequality_ai/1_literature_review/0_top_tier/1_Frey_Osborne_2013/b_scope.md

 - Focus: Job automation vulnerability analysis across 702 occupations
 - [findings]: 47% of US jobs are at high risk of automation; Used machine learning (Gaussian Process classifier) to analyze 702 occupations; Found strong negative correlation between wages/education and automation risk
 - [conclusion]: The paper's findings suggest that low-skill workers will need to acquire creative and social skills to remain competitive, which will exacerbate inequality and automation effects.
-- [score]: [OVERALL SCORE FOR PAPER AND PROS/CONS]

-## Paper Limitations:
+- [score]: X / 10 - [Summary sentence and dense single paragraph of the pros/cons/limitations taken from the rest of this document]
+    - Pros:
+        - Pro: details
+    - Cons:
+        - Con: details and limitations
         - Focuses on technological capability, not actual adoption
         - Doesn't account for wage levels, capital prices, or labor shortages
         - Regulatory and political factors not considered
         - No timeline predictions for engineering breakthroughs

 ## Key Insights: